0xKahli/wifi-passwords/README.md

 # wifi-passwords
 Shows WiFi Passwords On PC.
-Execute the .bat file and you're good to go .
+Download then Execute the .bat file and you're good to go .